 There are several daily flights from Beijing and these only take a couple of hours.
 Naturally, this is the more expensive option but trains book up quickly so flying may be the only option left.
 However, if you’re only planning on visiting the festival and are coming from outside of China then you can get international flights straight to Harbin.
-As an example of cost, I found return flights from London in 2020 for only £370!

 As I was based in Beijing, I chose to take the train as it was more convenient for me.
 I was able to get a night train there and a night train back maximising my time spent in Harbin.
 You will need to book in advance for the train as it can fill up quite quickly.
 On my return journey, the cheap “Hard Sleeper” was sold out so I had to upgrade.

 Once in Harbin, I got around mostly by using taxis or walking.
 The city centre is quite small and very easy to navigate, with free maps provided by the tourist office.
 As Google Maps doesn’t work in China, you will need another map app for directions.
 I personally used Baidu maps as it’s the most effective in China, but it can be hard to navigate as it’s only available in Chinese.